Elkokonut/GenericAR/README.md

 # GenericAR
 AR on the web with annotations using webXR and Model-Viewer.

-This project have been carried out during my intership at [OCTO Technology](https://www.octo.com/).
+This project has been carried out during my intership at [OCTO Technology](https://www.octo.com/).

 ## 🔑&nbsp; Prerequisites